koljapluemer/obsidian-the-queue/README.md

 # Obsidian — The Queue

+> [!NOTE]
+> I am currently not actively working on this project.
+Feel free to add issues/PRs anyway.
+The plugin itself will stay available for the foreseeable future.

 There is no point in creating notes you never see again!

 *The Queue* is a plugin for [Obsidian.md]() that shows you random notes from your vault, one at a time.
 You can configure your notes to function as habits, flashcards, iterative reading prompts, to-dos and more.